Computing the blocks of a quasi-median graph: Introduction

 The results in this paper complement the well-developed theory of quasi-median networks (cf., e.g., (Bandelt et al. \cite{BMW94}; Imrich and Klav{\v{z}}ar \cite{IK00})).
 However, our primary motivation for computing the block decomposition of quasi-median graphs is provided by their close connection with most parsimonious trees (see, e.g., Felsenstein \cite{F04} for an overview of parsimony).
 Indeed, Bandelt and R"ohl~\cite{BR09} showed that the set of {\em all} most parsimonious trees for a collection of (aligned, gap-free) sequences must be contained in the quasi-median graph of the sequences (see also (Bandelt~\cite{B01}) for a proof of this result for median networks).
 More specifically, they showed that the most parsimonious trees for the sequences are in one-to-one correspondence with the Steiner trees for the sequences considered as a subset of the vertices of the quasi-median graph.
 It easily follows that the block decomposition of a quasi-median graph can be used to break up the computation of most parsimonious trees into subcomputations on the blocks.
 Of course, the quasi-median graph of an arbitrary collection of sequences may not contain any cut vertices but, as computing most parsimonious trees is NP-hard (Foulds and Graham \cite{FG82}), it could still be a useful pre-processing step to compute the cut vertices of quasi-median graphs before trying to compute most parsimonious trees.
+Similarly, Misra et al.~\cite{MBRS11} propose an integer linear programme for computing a most parsimonious tree, which is based on the structure of the quasi-median graph (called the \emph{generalised Buneman graph} by the authors).
+A computation of the block decomposition could be used to decompose the problem into smaller subproblems.